 The Scrum ceremonies and the tools to conduct them on Slack is the point of focus in this blog.
 Scrum ceremonies have four individual events, where each event presents a formal opportunity to inspect and adapt the sprint.

 With the predominance of remote working, business communication happens mostly on online platforms like Slack.
-This needs us to revisit the fundamentals of scrum ceremonies and how to effectively conduct them on Slack.
+This needs us to revisit the fundamentals of scrum rituals and how to effectively conduct them on Slack.

 Slack’s popularity (Yes it is popular!
 Why else would salesforce acquire it for 28 billion USD) is majorly based on how it creates its own eco-system with various third-party apps and integrations.
 Slack has become the complete business communication platform.
 Thus when speaking of Scrum ceremonies, you can rest assured, Slack has all the right integrations and Apps.